 Their mission is to push the industry forward, honour the most transparent operators, and downgrade unfair betting services.
 Sites like AskGamblers, ThePOGG, and Casinomeister are a few examples of mediators that pursue this mission.

 Cryptocurrencies can no longer be ignored.
-Because anonymity, speed, and privacy may be still a strong argument for Bitcoin gambling for some players.
+Because anonymity, speed, and privacy may still be a strong argument for Bitcoin gambling for some players.
 Operators, who operate without cryptocurrencies lose out on a potentially loyal audience.

 The fact is that crypto gambling is growing significantly on a daily basis.
 More and more gambling websites are available for crypto gambling, catering to coins of all kinds.

 Legislation around Bitcoin is sure to evolve at a fast pace worldwide in the next several years.
-Nowadays, to be on the safe side and rule out any potential risks connected to illegal business operation, it is advisable for casino operators to follow gambling laws applied to fiat money casinos in their targeted jurisdictions.
+Nowadays, to be on the safe side and rule out any potential risks connected to illegal business operations, it is advisable for casino operators to follow gambling laws applied to fiat money casinos in their targeted jurisdictions.
 Being at the forefront of the Bitcoin gaming business segment, we at SOFTSWISS are always ready to provide professional consulting and support in the area of Bitcoin casino operation.